Museum: Funding

 Officials blamed a lack of funding for a 2018 fire at the National Museum of Brazil that destroyed over 90% of its contents.

 Museums are facing funding shortages.
 Funding for museums comes from four major categories, and as of 2009 the breakdown for the United States is as follows: Government support (at all levels) 24.4%, private (charitable) giving 36.5%, earned income 27.6%, and investment income 11.5%.
-Government funding from the National Endowment for the Arts, the largest museum funder in the United States, decreased by 19.586 million between 2011 and 2015, adjusted for inflation.
-The average spent per visitor in an art museum in 2016 was $8 between admissions, store and restaurant, where the average expense per visitor was $55.
-Corporations, which fall into the private giving category, can be a good source of funding to make up the funding gap.
+Government funding from the National Endowment for the Arts, the largest museum funder in the United States, decreased by $18.260 million between 2011 and 2015, adjusted for inflation.
+The average spent per visitor in an art museum in 2016 was $8 between admissions, retail sales and dining, whereas the average expense per visitor was $55.
+Corporate donations, which come under private giving, can be a good source of funding to make up the funding gap.
 The amount corporations currently give to museums accounts for just 5% of total funding.
-Corporate giving to the arts, however, was set to increase by 3.3% in 2017.
+However, corporate giving to the arts was projected to increase by 3.3% in 2017.